yhw99go/shopify/doc/product/put.md

 **Content examples**

-Create a shop with new ID and given name on the local database where that Shop has empty orders and products
+Update a product with new name, description or prices

 ```json
 {